ontech7/macro-pad-arduino/README.md

 In the end, when you click "START", they macro attached to the buttons will activate.

+Feel free to add support for EEPROM, to save macros even after turning off and turning on, and to add Mouse modifiers as well.

 # Images
 ![Macro Pad - Front](https://i.imgur.com/JXZ0cWf.jpg)